szgula/UofG_Robotics_TDP/docs/Strategic_Actions/Redirect_Ball.md

 ### Application - Strategic actions:
 __Comment!__ Move to the main file

-Strategics actions are actions build on top of basic actions (like move to point, rotate, kick the ball).
+Strategics actions are actions build on top of _Basic Actions_ (like move to point, rotate, kick the ball).
 Those actions create a mid-layer between simple robot control task and high-level planners which takes strategic decisions for a specific robot or the whole team.
 Strategic actions, similar to basic actions are reused by all teams and used coherent interfaces to enable easy development and maintenance.